RCPCH ePortfolio is on the risr/advance platform (formerly Kaizen).

 If you want to see an example of how the skills log can be used, please see this guidance video:

-All supervision reports are now housed in the same form.
+All supervision reports are in the same form.
 From here you can select:

 - Midpoint review - good practice suggests these should be used, especially if placements are longer than 6 months, to see how progress against curriculum and PDP is going.

-- Educational Supervisor Trainer Report for ARCP - a mandatory form for your ARCP panel.
+- Educational supervisor trainer report for ARCP - a mandatory form for your ARCP panel.
 This is where your supervisor formally reviews your progress against the curriculum.
-Only at the end of a level of training do curriculum objectives need to be marked as "achieved".
-These recommended ARCP panel judgements [opens in new window] will help guide educational supervisors.
+Only at the end of a level of training do curriculum objectives need to be signed off.
+These recommended ARCP panel judgements for Progress and Progress+ will help guide educational supervisors.

-- Clinical Supervisor Trainer Report - can be used if your educational supervisor is different from your clinical supervisor and your educational supervisor would like to see one as part of their review (most useful for those supervising trainees in level 3 that have two curricula to complete - see above).
+- Clinical supervisor trainer Report - can be used if your educational supervisor is different from your clinical supervisor and your educational supervisor would like to see one as part of their review (most useful for those supervising trainees in Specialty level training that have two curricula to complete.

 - Joint Educational and Clinical Supervisor Report - this is the same as the Educational Supervisor Trainer Report for ARCP when your educational and clinical supervisor are the same person.

-Please see our new video on the way supervisors can use the ePortfolio to record their trainee's progress against the curriculum.
+This video explains how supervisors can use the ePortfolio to record their trainee's progress against the curriculum.

 Preparing for your ARCP